pact-im/api-doc/_includes/companies.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the company for update
+ID | ID of the company for update

 ### Query Parameters